Koromix/rygel/README.md

 It obviously requires [CMake](http://www.cmake.org/download/) and a proper C/C++ toolchain:

 * Windows: Visual C++ Build Tools or a recent version of Visual C++ will do (the free Community version works well)
-* POSIX (Linux, macOS, etc.): Clang or GCC, and Make
+* POSIX (Linux, macOS, etc.): Clang or GCC, and Make (Ninja is preferred if available)

 # How to use